basisproject/paper/src/01-defining-the-goals-of-basis.md

 Basis allows tracking of *costs* of production, which retains information about the labor, resources, and to some extent the externalities it takes to make something.

-## Public market and ordering system
+## Public market

-A company can publish the products and services they provide, and Basis will let other companies (or consumers) order them.
+A company can publish the products and services they provide, and Basis lets other companies (or consumers) order them.

 In a sense, Basis is like Amazon for companies: use it to order the things you need to run your company from other companies, and it will track the costs of production along the way.

 For members ordering from other members, no money is involved in the transaction.
-This means that that the larger the netowrk of member companies grows, the easier it is to produce.
+This means that that the larger the network of member companies grows, the easier it is to produce.

 ## Credit system